sha5p/Assignment_1_Branching_Decisions_Ethan_Perkins/README.md

 ### **Conclusion**
-Taking all these diffrent games into account I will design my game to that give the user a varity of diffrent ways to interact and make 'choices' in the game.
-From diffrent **Endings** to the game to how the player will interact with the diffrent levels.
-This leaded me into having a shop system and a branching dialogue.
+Drawing inspiration from these games I planned to design a game based on Soul Knight for its core game play in which the player will go through diffrent levels and choose to change their ablity to fight the enemys.
+Then allowing the player if they so choose to interact with 'npcs' in the game informing the player of certain information and giving them certain choices like Stellaris.
+These 'npcs' will fit a narritive for the game as Final Fantasy XVI does for its and the players choices when interacing with the narritive effecting the narritive of the game.

 ## **Planning & Design the Game**

-### ***Branching choices***
+## ***Branching choices***

 ## **Shop System Branching Choices**